astreum/whitepaper/README.md

 ## Conclusion

-Astreum is a next generation blockchain that offers the following benefits:
+Astreum offers the following benefits:

-- distribution and decentralization of digital services such as financial intermediation, data storage, computation and networking through its trust-less models
+- distribution and decentralization of digital services such as financial intermediation, data storage, serverless computation and networking through its trust-less models
 - permission-less and pseudonymous or anonymous access to digital services
 - open and censorship free platform for content creators and application developers
 - one language for developing applications and templates, while still extensible to any use case